| Auto-Calibration

 or a stable, noise-free DC voltage source.
 Regular and accurate

 calibration procedures ensure maximum accuracy.
+A calibration

 program can be used as guidance through the whole A/D offset and